univec-ai/postvec/web/docs/concepts/index.md

 ---
 title: How it works
-description: Runtime shape, write path, and the two constraints that explain most surprises.
+description: Runtime shape, write path, and common operational constraints.
 ---

 # How it works

-You do not need the internals to use postvec.
-You do need the shape, because it explains the three surprises people hit first: empty vectors just after `INSERT`, a silent worker, and a slow `search()`.
+A small part of the runtime model explains the most common operational issues: empty vectors immediately after `INSERT`, an inactive worker, and slow `search()` calls.

 ## Runtime